janattig/Procedural-Dungeons/README.md

 In general, the Procedural Dungeons datapack is designed to be extended.
 Depending on the amount of new content that should be added, this is more or less extensive.

-1. Building new rooms that are used in a certain level
+1. Building new rooms that should be used in a provided level

     If you want to provide new rooms for a level that is already being generated (e.g. from a map item), you have to do the following:
     - Build a room structure according to the details given [here](ProceduralDungeons/data/pd_generation#rooms-and-structure-data), especially respecting the different boundary types
     - Add the room structure `.nbt` file into the respective [structures folder](ProceduralDungeons/data/procedural_dungeons/structures).
     - Add the room structure into the code by extending the respective `init` function of the level as outlined [here](ProceduralDungeons/data/pd_generation#adding-new-rooms-to-an-existing-level)

-2. *Remixing* a provided level / Adding new rooms along provided rooms
+2. *Remixing* a provided level / changing algorithm, grid size and other level parameters

     In case you do not want to build any new structures but use the provided ones in a different context (exclude certain rooms, use a different algorithm, ...), you have to do two steps:
     - Provide a *map item* to your level following the specifications of the [`pd_maps`](ProceduralDungeons/data/pd_maps) subpackage